vmware-archive/nsxraml/md-version/nsxvapi.md

 * **delete** *(secured)*: Delete a MAC address set.

 ### /2.0/services/macset/scope/{scopeId}
-Working with MAC Address Sets on a Specific Scope
+Working With MAC Address Sets on a Specific Scope
 ----

 * **post** *(secured)*: Create a MAC address set on the specified scope.

+The value parameter can include a single MAC identifier or a comma separated set of MAC identifiers.
+Universal MAC address sets are read-only from secondary managers.

 * **get** *(secured)*: List MAC address sets on the specified scope.

 ## servicesAlarmsSource